Ernie Blandin

-Ernest Elmer Blandin (June 21, 1919 – September 16, 1968) was a professional American football tackle who played six seasons for the Cleveland Browns and Baltimore Colts in the National Football League (NFL) and All-America Football Conference (AAFC).
-Blandin was a standout as a tackle at Tulane University and earned All-America honors in 1941, his senior year.
-Blandin was drafted to play for the Philadelphia Eagles, but he instead joined the military and served in the Pacific theater of World War II.
+Ernest Elmer Blandin (June 21, 1919 – September 16, 1968) was an American professional football player who was a tackle for six seasons with the Cleveland Browns and Baltimore Colts in the All-America Football Conference (AAFC) and later the National Football League (NFL).

+Blandin was a standout as a tackle playing college football for the Tulane Green Wave, earning consensus All-American honors as a senior in 1941.
+Blandin was selected to play for the Philadelphia Eagles, but he instead joined the military and served in the Pacific theater of World War II.

 Upon his discharge, he signed with the Browns of the AAFC and played on the team for two seasons.
 The Browns won the league championship in both of those years.
 Blandin was then sent to the Colts, where he remained through the 1950 season.
-He played one more year of professional football in 1953.
+He played one more year of professional football in 1953 with the second iteration of the Baltimore Colts.

+Biography

+Early years

+Ernie Blandin was born June 21, 1919, in Augusta, Kansas.

+He played football from his days at Leon High School in Leon, Kansas, starting out as a fullback until being moved to tackle during his collegiate years.
+Blandin was a three-sport athlete in high school, winning a total of 11 letters in football, basketball, and track and field.

 College career

 Blandin attended Tulane University and played for the Tulane Green Wave football team between 1939 and 1941.
 He was part of an offensive line that was one of the largest in the country at the time: the linemen averaged 214 pounds.

-Blandin was named a consensus All-American after the 1941 season.
+Blandin was named a consensus All-American after the 1941 season, being named to no fewer than eight All-American teams, including the illustrious eleven chosen by United Press International.
+He also started for the East in the 1941 East-West Shrine Game.

-Blandin was drafted by the Philadelphia Eagles in the 1942 NFL Draft, but he delayed a professional football career to join the U.S. Navy as America's involvement in World War II intensified.
-Blandin served in the Pacific theater, spending a year in the Marshall Islands and three months in Hawaii.
+Blandin was drafted by the Philadelphia Eagles in the 5th round of the 1942 NFL draft (33rd pick overall), but he delayed a professional football career to join the U.S. Navy as America's involvement in World War II intensified.
+Blandin served as a lieutenant in the Pacific theater, spending a year in the Marshall Islands and three months in Hawaii.

+He did play on service teams during the war, including the Georgia Pre-Flight Skycrackers in 1942 and the Pearl Harbor All-Stars in 1945.